 - Presenters who wish to do PowerPoint presentations are responsible for bringing their own laptops, LCD projectors and hard copies of the PowerPoint to their workshop.

-- Parenting the difficult child / responding to children’s challenging behaviors
+- Responding to children’s challenging behaviors

-- Parenting the special needs child
+- Parenting the child with special needs

 - Incorporating art, music or theater into work with children